 - MOOCs aren’t going to help people who aren’t self-starters.

 On that last point, here’s a case study: the MOOC partnership between San Jose State University and Udacity last year.
-San Jose offered three introductory online courses with smaller class sizes and mentors, and the students fell flat on their faces.
+San Jose offered three introductory online courses with smaller class sizes and mentors.
+Lone behold the students fell flat on their faces.
 “In the algebra class, fewer than a quarter of the students — and only 12 percent of the high school students — earned a passing grade,” The New York Times noted.
 Their peers in the brick-and-mortar classrooms did better.